urakubo/Dojo-standalone/README.md

 ## A part of many unresolved problems:

-1) It nearly works on Python3.5.
-But I do not know how to stop tornado.web.Application under asyncio.set_event_loop that is required by Python3 (tornado is provided in: DojoStandalone.py, stop signals are sent by wxMain/wxFileIO.py [TerminateDojo] and Filesystem/SaveChanges.py ).

 2) Manual operation board (the bottom half of the small GUI) is under development.